Who can use this feature?

 - Listening

-Engagement addresses the ongoing needs of the organization, and doesn't presume that the same outcomes five years past are still relevant today.
+Engagement addresses the organization's ongoing needs and doesn't presume that the same outcomes five years ago are still relevant today.

-Listening is part of engagement and pulls the Service Provider out of solution mode to help determine what is valuable for all stakeholders involved.
+Listening is part of engagement and helps pull the Service Provider out of solution mode to determine what is valuable to all stakeholders.

 Sources for either can be found in: